 Explanation: In V.S.
-Naipaul's short story "B. Wordsworth," the titular character B. Wordsworth lives in a small, rundown apartment in London.
+Naipaul's short story "B. Wordsworth," the titular character B. Wordsworth lives in a one room hut in Alberto street.
 The story depicts his lonely, isolated existence in the city, where he struggles to find meaning and purpose in his life.